Helmet jellyfish

 The helmet jellyfish (Periphylla periphylla), sometimes called the merchant-cap, is a luminescent, red-colored jellyfish of the deep sea, belonging to the order Coronatae of the phylum Cnidaria.
-It is the only species in the monotypic genus Periphylla and is one of the rare examples in Scyphozoa which life-cycle lacks a polyp stage.
-This species is photophobic and inhabits deeper parts of the oceans to avoid light.
-It may be found at the surface on dark nights.
+It is the only species in the monotypic genus Periphylla and a rare example of a scyphozoan with a polyp-less life cycle, occurring exclusively as a medusa.

+Periphylla is intensely photophobic, and thus only seldom leaves the bathypelagic zone (likely only on particularly dark nights).